Last Updated on: 21st February 2024, 09:35 pm

 Responsive search ads are a Google Ad type that allows you to add multiple headlines and descriptions.
 Google then uses machine learning to show the most relevant message combinations to the target audience.

 Throughout your campaign, Google tests different combinations to see which performs the best.

-RSAs are a vast difference from the standard Google AdWords ads.
+RSAs are a vast difference from the standard Google AdWords ads (the older Expanded Text Ads, replaced in 2022).
 Previously, you had to manually create different ad groups and ads to test combinations and then analyse the results to find the best combinations.
 With RSAs, Google Ads will do it for you.